mrshll1001/thesis/src/lit_review.md

 A ‘Boundary Object’ is anything which may be recognised across different social ‘worlds’, yet may be appropriated and adapted by the needs of individuals and groups in a manner that pertains to their specific needs and context.
-Star and Griesemer describe Boundary Objects as
+Star and Griesemer describe Boundary Objects as *"both plastic enough to adapt to local needs ... yet robust enough to maintain a common identity across sites"*
 @star_institutional_1989 A good example of this is a receipt of purchase; it is inarguably a receipt, yet may be used by the bank to verify a purchase, by a store to prove that you own the items you’ve